armaber/articles/HDUF/brief.md

 Notes
 ---

+* Decompilation-ready processing is useful in support cases where the *Memory.DMP* file cannot be provided.
+Implementation differences between OS versions are also visible.
 * PowerShell *Core* is required. *Desktop 5.1* is slow.
 * `.retpoline` built is not parallelized.
 * SVG rendering is not implemented.
-* *UfSymbol* is meant for USB migration; the tool can run without internet.
+* *UfSymbol* is meant for USB migration.
+No internet connection is necessary.
 * Removing CR character from the large disassembly can result in *OutOfMemory* exception.

 ~~~powershell